Updated · Jan 27, 2023

 What is a good data analytics course?

-With the rise of data analytics, companies are looking to recruit people who know their way around Spark, Hadoop or Hive.
+With the rise of data analytics, companies are looking to recruit people who know their way around Spark, Hadoop, or Hive.
 If these sound like a bunch of random words to you, we suggest enlisting in a course to learn more about data analytics.
-Some of the best out there are:
+Some of the best online learning platforms for this are:

 Of course, in the age of information, there are plenty more online programs you can choose from.
 Make sure to select the data analytics tutorial that best fits your proficiency level and start building your carrier.
 Good luck!